TunnelBear VPN Review 2024: Browse Securely With Anonymity

 Split tunneling

 Regular VPN users often value a feature called split tunneling.
 This feature allows the user to have greater control over which apps are tunneled through their VPN’s secure and encrypted connection.
-TunnelBear does provide this feature, called SplitBear, to its Android and iOS users.
+TunnelBear does provide this feature, which it calls SplitBear

 SplitBear allows you to route some web traffic to your ISP and some through an encrypted VPN tunnel.
 This feature is important to protect yourself from potential data leaks, but also to use on sites or applications that require your location or local IP access.